Sep 27 – Nov 20

-This version of GeoYear is a two-month program offered to individuals who are considering becoming a leader or who are already on a leadership path.
+This version of GeoYear is an 8-week program offered to individuals who are considering becoming a leader or who are already on a leadership path.

-With over 20 years of youth leadership work in Panama, it is ideally suited to engage explorer-minded individuals who seek once-in-a-lifetime adventures, to team up with new and equally motivated friends and, ultimately, to grow in their capacity to make significant contributions to the well being of Planet Earth.
+With over 20 years of youth leadership work in Panama, it is ideally suited to engage explorer-minded individuals who seek once-in-a-lifetime adventures, team up with new and equally motivated friends, and, ultimately, grow in their capacity to make significant contributions to the well being of Planet Earth.

 How GeoYear Learning is Different